czan/wingman/README.md

 # dont-give-up

-Oh no, something's gone wrong!
-Don't give up!
-Restart your computation using Common Lisp-style restarts, instead!
+Flexible exception handling for Clojure, allowing you to recover from exceptions without unwinding the stack. `dont-give-up` tries hard to interoperate with the existing JVM exception system, to enable code using restarts to easily interoperate with code that uses plain exceptions.
+Libraries writers can add restarts and consumers can use try/catch without problems.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.czan/dont-give-up.svg)](https://clojars.org/org.clojars.czan/dont-give-up)

 ## Setup

-Add `[org.clojars.czan/dont-give-up "0.2.0"]` to your dependency vector.
+Add `[org.clojars.czan/dont-give-up.interface "0.2.0"]` to your dependency vector.

 To get the most out of `dont-give-up`, install the [CIDER support][1].